evans-gn/Freshmen-year-python/README.md

 - Mad Libs - A fun fill in the blank story game using user input
 - Temperature Converter - A program that converts temperature between Celsius and Fahrenheit
+- Compound Interest Calculator - A calculator that computes compound interest with input validation